ansible-collections/ibm_zos_core/README.md

 A control node is any machine with Ansible installed.
 From the control node, you can run commands and playbooks from a laptop, desktop, or server machine.
 However, you cannot run them on a Windows machine.

-A managed node is often referred as a target node or host and is the node that is managed by Ansible.
-Ansible does not need not be installed on a managed node, but SSH must be eanabled.
+A managed node is often referred to as a target node, or host, and is the node that is managed by Ansible.
+Ansible does not need not need to be installed on a managed node, but SSH must be eanabled.

 The following nodes require specific versions of software: